 - And the third – and maybe most important – is simply to use the right plates.
 If you have a choice, if you are the hostess or host and you are setting the table for people, try using slightly smaller plates; six-inch plates / seven-inch plates with rims.
 Serve the food on individual plates in a beautiful way; if you’re not serving individual plates, then put serving dishes on the table in a beautiful way.
 It helps people capture the delight of eating and feasting together, and with that delight and beauty, you feed both their eyes and their stomachs.

-If you would like to download a PDF version of the tip sheet to share with your patients, just click here.
+If you would like to download a PDF version of the tip sheet to share with your patients, just click here to print or download.
 We only ask that you keep NICABM’s attribution on the printout when you share it with others.

 So, enjoy yourself – and have a Happy Thanksgiving!